-The game was officially revealed in 2011 with The International 2011, a groundbreaking esports event that featured a top prize of $1 million.
-From there, it entered into an awkward closed beta period.
+Meanwhile, Valve was quietly creating what would becoming Dota 2.
+Despite some legal battles with Riot Games and Blizzard, eventually, in 2011, Dota 2 would be released.
+Revealed in 2011 with The International 2011, a groundbreaking esports event that featured a top prize of $1 million.
+From there, it entered into a closed beta period.

 Though the game was already the biggest on Steam at that point, Dota 2 was officially launched and made openly available in 2013.